 Your marketing analysis should also identify potential members of your audience you haven’t previously considered.
 These could be people who need products or services tangentially related to the ones you already offer, or who need your existing products and services for a use case you hadn’t thought to market.
 This could provide an opportunity for upselling and cross-selling your products or services.
 In addition to identifying new markets, a marketing analysis should determine the potential growth rate of the market.

 Identifying SEO opportunities

-As part of your marketing analysis, you should audit your website and content to identify areas you could optimize for search engines.
+As part of your marketing analysis, audit your website and content to identify areas you could optimize for search engines.
 Search engine optimization, or SEO, is the process of ensuring the content of your website and social media platforms encourages search engines to crawl your pages and rank them highly in search results.
 Ideally, your website will appear on page one of the Google results when your audience searches for keywords and phrases associated with your brand, products and services.

 Identifying paid ad opportunities